Ziiics/Cloud_Projects/Project02-TwoTierInfrastructure/Readme.md

 # Project 2 - AWS Two-Tier Infrastructure Build

 ### Overview
-This project goal is to build a full two-tier using a Web Tier (EC2 - Tier 1) and a Database Tier (RDS - Tier 2) Everything is inside a custom PVC with proper subnets, routing, and security.
+This project goal is to build a full two-tier using a Web Tier (EC2 - Tier 1) and a Database Tier (RDS - Tier 2) Everything is inside a custom VPC with proper subnets, routing, and security.
 I am also using Nginx and Docker for the application layer.
-I will be keeping this README simpel and written in my own style, with some sprinkle of how I overcome specific issue.
+I will be keeping this README simple and written in my own style, with some sprinkle of how I overcome specific issue.

 ### Tools
 | AWS Service/Tool | Purpose |